evanpeikon/Amilioride_Drug_MOA/README.md

 The image above shows the results of hierarchical clustering, which can be visualized via a dendrogram.
 When viewing a dendrogram, special attention should be paid to the cluster groupings and branches.
 Samples clustered together are more similar to each other, and the length of the branches (vertical lines) connecting clusters represents the distance or dissimilarity between clusters.

-The chart above shows that our three control samples are clustered on the left, whereas our three experimental (i.e.,m amiloride-exposed) samples are clustered together on the right.
+The chart above shows that our three control samples are clustered on the right, whereas our three experimental (i.e.,m amiloride-exposed) samples are clustered together on the left.
 This is a good sign, suggesting that the control and experimental groups are distinct and that there is biological variation between the two groups of samples.
 Thus, we can feel confident that our downstream differential expression analyses will provide meaningful results.

 ## Quality Control, Filtering, and Normalization